LonggHuynh/TransportOptimizer/README.md

 | FRONTEND_IMAGE            |  longhuynh5713/transportfront:lastest|

-The k8s will pull the images from docker hub.
+The k8s cluster will pull the images from DockerHub.
 After that, apply the k8s files with the environment variables using

 ```
     find k8s -name "*.yml" | while read file; do